 The Performance Improvement Process (PIP) is in place to ensure the required levels of individual performance are maintained.
 A line manager is responsible for identifying instances of under-performance and addressing these through the University Performance Improvement Procedure, which is also available below.
 The pro-active management of individual under-performance is essential in ensuring the University remains on track in achieving its strategic aspirations:

 A range of development courses and interventions are available through the Human Resources Division.
 These aim to enable colleagues to grow professionally, therefore improving individual and organisational performance.
 Please click a section below to read more about the opportunities available and secure a booking on available courses.
+If you have attended a training session run by us recently and would like to give us feedback, please click here to complete our survey.

 As a new staff member, to help you settle in to the University, we have created the 'University Welcome and Orientation' programme that has been designed to complement the local induction process that you receive through your school/professional service area outlined in the Code of Practice for Welcome and Orientation of New Staff.
 Click here to view all the Welcome and Orientation Activities.